steffsplace/fields-and-flows/control/README.md

 ## Core Areas of Interest

 - feedback and closed-loop control systems
-- automation workflows and orchestration
+- automation workflows and orchestration (Node-RED)
 - real-time monitoring and actuation
 - embedded control and networked controllers
 - integration of physical processes with software systems